Nurses Revision

 Applied Anatomy and Physiology of the Endocrine System

+The endocrine system is a system of ductless glands, which secrete hormones that are poured in the blood stream to be transported to the target cells.
 The endocrine system comprises glands and tissues that produce hormones for regulating and coordinating vital bodily functions, including growth and development, metabolism, sexual function and reproduction, sleep and mood.

+Hormone Classifications: Examining the structural classes of hormones and their classifications.
 Hormones secreted by these glands act on the specific target tissue away from their site of secretion.
 Some hormones are protein in nature while others are not.

 They act by interacting with specific cell membrane receptors to stimulate the intra cellular Adenylyl cyclase system (membrane-bound enzyme that catalyzes the conversion of Adenosine triphosphate (ATP)-organic compound that provides energy to drive many processes in living cells, such as muscle contraction, nerve impulse to Cyclic adenosine monophosphate (cAMP) – messenger used for intracellular signal induction, which in turn forms ATP to stimulate protein synthesis.

-The endocrine system consists of several major glands that secrete hormones into the bloodstream.
+Structure and function of major endocrine glands: The endocrine system consists of several major glands that secrete hormones into the bloodstream.
 These glands include the pituitary gland, thyroid gland, adrenal glands, and pancreas.

 Pituitary Gland: The Master Gland

+Pituitary Gland: (The "Master Gland").
 The pituitary gland, often termed the “master gland,” is a small structure hanging from the base of the brain.
 It controls other endocrine glands through hormone production, which is regulated by the hypothalamus.

 But, hypothalamus is what controls the pituitary gland, making it the master of the master gland 🤣

-The pituitary gland is divided into two parts: the anterior and posterior pituitary, each with distinct functions and hormone production.
+Pituitary Gland Structure and Function: The pituitary gland is divided into two parts: the anterior and posterior pituitary, each with distinct functions and hormone production.
+The pituitary gland is divided into two parts: the anterior pituitary and the posterior pituitary, each producing different hormones with distinct functions.

-• Anterior Pituitary: Produces several hormones including thyroid-stimulating hormone (TSH), growth hormone (GH), adrenocorticotropin (ACTH), follicle-stimulating hormone (FSH), luteinizing hormone (LH), and prolactin.
+Secretion of the anterior lobe is under the control of Hypothalamus which secretes regulatory hormones.
+Anterior Pituitary: Produces several hormones including thyroid-stimulating hormone (TSH), growth hormone (GH), adrenocorticotropin (ACTH), follicle-stimulating hormone (FSH), luteinizing hormone (LH), and prolactin.

-The pituitary gland secretes hormones like; (Anterior lobe)
+The pituitary gland secretes hormones like; (Anterior lobe):

 • Adrenocorticotrophic hormone (ACTH)